rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-dotnet.md

 That raises a new issue, having received a response in that queue it's not clear to which request the response belongs.
-That's when the `correlationId` property is used.
+That's when the `CorrelationId` property is used.
 We're going to set it to a unique value for every request.
 Later, when we receive a message in the callback queue we'll look at this property, and based on that we'll be able to match a response with a request.
-If we see an unknown `correlationId` value, we may safely discard the message - it doesn't belong to our requests.
+If we see an unknown `CorrelationId` value, we may safely discard the message - it doesn't belong to our requests.

 You may ask, why should we ignore unknown messages in the callback